Andrew Cuomo’s family members were given special access to covid testing, according to people familiar with the arrangement

 The operations troubled some administration officials, who believed that it was an improper use of resources that helped those with influence over average New Yorkers, according to the people.
 The Albany Times-Union first reported that health officials were told to prioritize testing Cuomo relatives.

-During the early days of the coronavirus pandemic, tests were exceedingly rare in New York, a state that soon became the nation’s hotspot of covid-19 cases.
+During the early days of the coronavirus pandemic, tests were exceedingly rare in New York, a state that soon became the nation’s hot spot of covid-19 cases.

-In February 2020, the Centers for Disease Control was routing tests to be handled at its central lab in Atlanta, leading to massive delays and frustration over faulty test kits.
-At the end of that month, the Wadsworth Center, New York’s public health lab in Albany, received approval to begin covid-19 testing in state.
+In February 2020, the Centers for Disease Control and Prevention was routing tests to be handled at its central lab in Atlanta, leading to massive delays and frustration over faulty test kits.
+At the end of that month, the Wadsworth Center, New York’s public health lab in Albany, received approval to begin coronavirus testing in-state.
 “That moment would change history,” Cuomo wrote in his book “American Crisis,” which touts his leadership skills during the pandemic.

-The lab could proceed under an FDA emergency use authorization for specimens that met clinical or epidemiological criteria, described at the time as “clinical signs and symptoms associated with COVID-19, contact with a probable or confirmed COVID-19 case, history of travel to a geographic locations where COVID-19 cases were detected, or other epidemiologic links for which COVID-19 testing may be indicated as part of a public health activity.”
+The lab could proceed under an FDA emergency use authorization for specimens that met clinical or epidemiological criteria, described at the time as “clinical signs and symptoms associated with COVID-19, contact with a probable or confirmed COVID-19 case, history of travel to a geographic locations where COVID-19 cases were detected, or other epidemiologic links for which coronavirus testing may be indicated as part of a public health activity.”

-The Wadsworth lab began with a handful of tests and ramped up, but was still only able to process several hundred tests a day during the first week of March, state officials said at the time.
-Meanwhile, media reports were full of accounts from New Yorkers desperate to get tested — including some with symptoms and recent travel history who were turned away due to scarcity.
+The Wadsworth lab began with a handful of tests and ramped up but was still able to process only several hundred tests a day during the first week of March, state officials said at the time.
+Meanwhile, media reports were full of accounts from New Yorkers desperate to get tested — including some with symptoms and recent travel history who were turned away because of scarcity.

 “I knew we were in trouble when four of my family members called asking how they could get tested,” Cuomo wrote in his book.

-By March 6, there was still “very limited testing capacity,” according to Cuomo’s account, and members of his social media team “had to work overtime” to try to dispute Trump’s promise that “anyone who wants a test can get one.”
+By March 6, there was still “very limited testing capacity,” according to Cuomo’s account, and members of his social media team “had to work overtime” to try to dispute Trump’s declaration that “anyone who wants a test can get one.”

-On March 11, Cuomo held a press briefing in which he assailed the CDC for failing to adequately respond to the testing needs of the country and of New Yorkers.
-“Too little, too late,” he said of their efforts.
+On March 11, Cuomo held a news briefing in which he assailed the CDC as failing to adequately respond to the testing needs of the country and of New Yorkers.
+“Too little, too late,” he said of the CDC’s efforts.

-At that point, Cuomo said the state lab at Wadsworth was only able to run “several hundred” tests a day.
+At that point, Cuomo said the state lab at Wadsworth was able to run only “several hundred” tests a day.

 Around mid-March, the state quietly began the VIP program that benefited Cuomo family members and other high-profile figures, according to the three people with familiar with the operation.